Anti-Trump protests complicate start of his presidency

-Scrappy as ever, Donald Trump on Monday dismissed polls showing low approval ratings as "fake news."
+Scrappy as ever, Donald Trump dismisses polls showing low approval ratings as "fake news."
 But whatever his opinion, active opposition to his go-it-alone presidency appears to be widening.

 From corporate boardrooms to the halls of Congress, Trump is facing an unprecedented effort to disrupt even the most basic of his presidential functions.
 It's an evolving, largely grass-roots effort that aims to follow Trump and his potential supporters everywhere they go — and there are early signs that it's having an impact.